A lifestyle and financial blog with words of wisdom from Kim.Learn More

 Wise Counsel for an Inspired Life

 You have worked hard.
 You have saved, made smart investments and provided for your family.
 You have tried to do everything right but you are unsure if you are on the right path or want to go to the next level.
 At Metis Financial Group we work with people just like you: successful, intelligent, hard-working providers who want the best for their families.
 People who want to take control of their finances.
-People who want a partner to take critical steps toward financial security.
+People who want a partner to take critical steps toward financial independence.

 At Metis Financial Group, we specialize in complete, customized financial planning through LPL Financial.
 Our strategy is simple: we take the time to get to know you, and to understand your dreams, hopes and plans for today and the future.
 Together, we craft a financial strategy that enables you to enjoy the rewards of your hard work today while preparing you for the days ahead.
 Our goal is to help you feel confident in all your financial decisions.

 One of the best gifts that you can give yourself, and your family is a clear financial plan.
-Time flies, and we owe it to ourselves and the people we love to have a comprehensive strategy toward financial security.
+Time flies, and we owe it to ourselves and the people we love to have a comprehensive strategy toward financial independence.
 Let's get started today!Contact Us

 Five strategies for managing your student debt.